mehtadushy/SelecSLS-Pytorch/README.md

   </tr>
 </table>

-The inference time is measured on a TITAN X GPU
+The inference time for all models above is measured on a TITAN X GPU using the accompanying scripts.
+The accuracy results for ResNet-50 are from torchvision, and the accuracy results for VoVNet-39 are from [VoVNet](https://github.com/stigma0617/VoVNet.pytorch).

 # SelecSLS (Selective Short and Long Range Skip Connections)
 The key feature of the proposed architecture is that unlike the full dense connectivity in DenseNets, SelecSLS uses a much sparser skip connectivity pattern that uses both long and short-range concatenative-skip connections.
 Additionally, the network architecture is more amenable to filter/channel pruning than ResNets.